COVID-19: Can they do that? Part VI: The Quarantine Act and the Aeronautics Act

 Emergency Orders under the Quarantine Act and the Aeronautics Act in Response to COVID-19

-On March 24, 2020, the federal Cabinet issued a Mandatory Isolation Order pursuant to its powers under the Quarantine Act.
-The Mandatory Isolation Order provides that any person entering Canada must:
+On March 24, 2020, the federal Cabinet issued Mandatory Isolation Order Np.
+1 pursuant to its powers under the Quarantine Act.
+Mandatory Isolation Order No. 1 provides that any person who entered Canada before April 14, 2020, must:

 - isolate themselves without delay in accordance with instructions provided by a screening or quarantine officer and remain isolated for 14 days (s.
 2(1)(a)); and